Celebrate National Career Development Month!

 - Write a career article for the local newspaper

 2. Promote the annual Poetry and Poster Contest sponsored by the National Career Development Association.
-NCDA coined 48th Poetry and Poster Contest theme as “Charting the Course for the Second Century.”
+NCDA coined 52nd Poetry and Poster Contest theme as “Leading the Way to a Future Full of Possibilities“

 ***Each entry should celebrate and inspire career development with a positive tone while emphasizing the national theme.